Scanning electron microscope: Cathodoluminescence

 Color cathodoluminescence overlay on SEM image of an InGaN polycrystal.
 The blue and green channels represent real colors, the red channel corresponds to UV emission.

+Cathodoluminescence can be used to detect impurities in minerals, or the presence of excess electron-hole pairs in semiconductors..
 Cathodoluminescence, the emission of light when atoms excited by high-energy electrons return to their ground state, is analogous to UV-induced fluorescence, and some materials such as zinc sulfide and some fluorescent dyes, exhibit both phenomena.
 Over the last decades, cathodoluminescence was most commonly experienced as the light emission from the inner surface of the cathode-ray tube in television sets and computer CRT monitors.
-In the SEM, CL detectors either collect all light emitted by the specimen or can analyse the wavelengths emitted by the specimen and display an emission spectrum or an image of the distribution of cathodoluminescence emitted by the specimen in real color.
+In the SEM, CL detectors either collect all light emitted by the specimen or can analyze the wavelengths emitted by the specimen and display an emission spectrum or an image of the distribution of cathodoluminescence emitted by the specimen in real color.

 X-ray microanalysis

 Characteristic X-rays that are produced by the interaction of electrons with the sample may also be detected in an SEM equipped for energy-dispersive X-ray spectroscopy or wavelength dispersive X-ray spectroscopy.
 Analysis of the x-ray signals may be used to map the distribution and estimate the abundance of elements in the sample.